thomazmz/hotel-reservation-assignment/README.md

 There are two  valid `client_type` strings.
 They are: `Rewards` and `Regular`.

 ### Dates
 You can specify as many `date` parameters as you want.
 However, they also must follow a pattern to be considered valid and readable by the program.
-It is:
+The `date` string must match the following template:

 ```
 <day><month><year>(<day_of_week>)
 ```

 - `day` and `year` must be whole numbers;
-- `month` must be `Jan`, `Feb`, `Mar`, `Abr`, `May`, `Jun`, `Jul`, `Ago`, `Sep`, `Out`, `Nov` or `Dec`;
+- `month` must be `Jan`, `Feb`, `Mar`, `Apr`, `May`, `Jun`, `Jul`, `Aug`, `Sep`, `Oct`, `Nov` or `Dec`;
 - `day_of_week` must be `mon`, `mond`,  `tue`, `tues`, `wed`, `wedn`, `thu`, `thur`, `fri`, `frid`, `sat`, `satu`, `sun` or `sund`

-In addition to the above constraints, the given date have to be calendar consistent: A value greater than 31 would not be considered valid when passed as a day, for example.
+In addition to the above constraints, the date string must also to be calendar consistent.
+A value greater than 31, for example, would not be considered valid when given as a day.
 An example of valid input string would be:

 ```
 Regular: 16Mar2009(mon), 17Mar2009(tues), 18Mar2009(wed)
 ```

 ### Input Files
-When creating an input file, you must have your input strings one bellow the other, following the above specified rules.
-Make shure you named your file *input* and that it is on the project root folder.
+When creating an input file, you must have your input strings one below the other, following the above specified rules.
+Make sure you named your file *"input"* and that it is on the project root folder.
 An example of valid input file would be:

 ```
 Regular: 16Mar2009(mon), 17Mar2009(tues), 18Mar2009(wed), 19Mar2009(thu)